Potatoes

 During the night, Boknyeo's body was moved from Wang's house to her husband's.

-Three people sat around the body: Boknyeo's husband, Mr. Wang, and a herb medicine doctor.
+Three people sat around the body: Boknyeo's husband, Mr. Wang, and an herbal medicine doctor.
 Wang silently took out his money pouch and gave three ten-won bills to Boknyeo's husband.
-The herb medicine doctor also received two ten-won bills.
+The doctor also received two ten-won bills.

-The next day, the herb doctor diagnosed Boknyeo as having died of a cerebral hemorrhage, and they took her to the cemetery.
+The next day, the herbal doctor diagnosed Boknyeo as having died of a cerebral hemorrhage, and they took her to the cemetery.

 Source: Joseon Literature 4 (January 1925)